Polyxena: In classical art

 A few examples in Greek imagery can be securely identified as depicting the sacrifice of Polyxena.
 Most show Polyxena sacrificed over the tomb of Achilles.
-However, some details in the pictorial evidence of the sacrifice hint at varying and perhaps earlier versions of the myth.
+However, some details in the pictorial evidence of the sacrifice hint at varying and perhaps earlier versions of the story.

 For instance, some images appear to show Polyxena sacrificed over an altar, rather than a tomb, and one sarcophagus relief, from Gümüşçay, the Polyxena sarcophagus, dated to c.
 500 BC shows a tripod placed next to the tomb.
 These details have been interpreted as indicating an association between the burial mound of Achilles and sacred ground dedicated to Apollo.